1 Introduction

 To turn on ezDV, press and hold the Mode button for more than 1 second.
 All four LEDs on the right hand side of the board should light briefly and then extinguish.
 You will also hear the last used mode in Morse Code on your wired headset or through SmartSDR if using a Flex radio.
 (On first start, this will be “700D”, which corresponds to FreeDV 700D mode.)
 Holding this button again for more than 1 second will result in ezDV turning off (with “73” also being piped through the headset in Morse Code, corresponding to the well-known ham radio term for “goodbye”).

-If Wi-Fi is enabled on ezDV, you will additionally hear the letter “N” emitted in Morse Code once the network interface comes up.
-If ezDV is configured to connect to an existing wireless network, you will hear the last octet of the IP address immediately afterward.
+If networking is enabled on ezDV, you will additionally hear the letter “N” emitted in Morse Code once the network interface comes up.
+If ezDV is configured to connect to an existing wireless network or via Ethernet, you will hear the last octet of the IP address immediately afterward.
 For example, if your router assigns the IP address “192.168.1.100” to ezDV, you will hear “N100” in the headset.

 3.3 FreeDV operation